Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Results

 Next, we explore possible drivers for the behavior of influenced users.
-Specifically, for each influenced user $u$ we investigate whether there exist signals capable of explaining its shift $s_{k\;\rightarrow\;j}$ from the origin community $C_k$ to the destination community $C_j$.
+For each influenced user $u$ we investigate whether there exist signals capable of explaining its shift $s_{k\;\rightarrow\;j}$ from the origin community $C_k$ to the destination community $C_j$.
 For this analysis we consider the time-evolving relationship between $u$, $C_k$, and $C_j$ from a twofold perspective: \textit{(i)} topic-based similarity and \textit{(ii)} topological position in the network.
-Specifically, with the former we assess whether influenced users exhibited a time-increasing topic-based similarity with their destination communities.
-Topic-based similarities are measured with the RBO scores obtained by comparing the hashtag rankings of influenced users to those of $C_k$ and $C_j$.
-With the latter, we evaluate whether the position of the influenced users in the multiplex temporal network became gradually closer to their destination community.
-We operationalize this distance by computing the closeness centrality of the influenced users with respect to $C_k$ and $C_j$.
-Before carrying out both analyses, we temporally align all influenced users so that their shifts all occur at time $t_i$.
-Then, we evaluate topic-based similarities and closeness centralities before and after $t_i$.
-The temporal trends shown in Figure~\ref{fig:influenced-users-shifts} reveal that influenced users indeed exhibited an increasing similarity -- be it topic- or network-based -- to their destination community as time went by.
+With the former we assess whether influenced users exhibited a time-increasing topic-based similarity with their destination communities.
+With the latter we evaluate whether the position of the influenced users in the temporal network became gradually closer to their destination community.
+The temporal trends (See \textit{Supporting Figures}~S5 and~S6, and related discussions) reveal that influenced users indeed exhibited an increasing similarity -- be it topic- or network-based -- to their destination community as time went by.
 Meanwhile, they also became increasingly dissimilar to their origin community.
-This behavior is observable both before the time $t_i$ of the shift as well as in its aftermath, denoting a clear behavioral trajectory.
-Furthermore, we note that the opposite similarity trends observed for the origin \textit{vs.} destination communities cross just before $t_i$, which might explain the subsequent shift.
-The above results are consistent for both topic-based similarity and closeness centrality.
-However, the latter provides a much stronger signal than the former, as reflected by the marked differences between the trends shown in Figure~\ref{fig:influenced-users-shifts}b with respect to those in Figure~\ref{fig:influenced-users-shifts}a, which also results in the differences in Figure~\ref{fig:influenced-users-shifts}b being statistically significant at each considered time step, according to a Kruskal–Wallis test.
+This finding is confirmed in both datasets and holds under all the viewpoints considered in our analyses, revealing that content and network characteristics provide insights into why users shift between CCs (See \textit{Supporting Information} for details).